borntofrappe/game-development/05 Super Mario Bros/Prep/Tiles 0/README.md

 end
 ```

-The way the quads are setup, `1` coincides with the brick expressing the first 16 pixels of _tiles.png_. `2` represents instead a transparent tile, effectively showing the background.
+The way the quads are setup, `1` coincides with the brick expressing the first 16 pixels of _tiles2.png_. `2` represents instead a transparent tile, effectively showing the background.

 These values are set through constants, but the logic of the previous snippet remains.